cewing/training.python_web/source/presentations/session09.rst

 .. class:: incremental

-When a ZODB transaction is committed, all changes objects are saved.
+When a ZODB transaction is committed, all changed objects are saved.

 Persistent Base Classes